MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTaskSequenceDeployment.md

 ### -SendWakeupPacket

 Indicates whether to send a wake-up packet to computers before the deployment begins.
-If this value is $True, Configuration Manager wakes a computer from sleep.
-If this value is $False, it does not wake computers from sleep.
-For computers to wake, you must first configure Wake On LAN.
+If this value is `$True`, Configuration Manager wakes a computer from sleep.
+If this value is `$False`, it doesn't wake computers from sleep.
+For computers to wake, first configure Wake On LAN.

 ```yaml
 Type: Boolean